 Those kinds of answers suggest some problems, don't they?
 Most traditional economic systems have found it hard to grow.
-They ods her or ds. try roin to to 77- ds fall behind other countries.
+They ds. try in to to ds ods her or rofall behind other countries.
 They use their resources as they always have because they value their traditional ways of living.
 They are unwilling to try new things.
 What would happen in a traditional economic system if a new food were discovered?
 If that food would feed all the people with half the work and at half the cost, would the traditional system use it?
 Probably not.
 "We have never used that food, so we won't use it now."
 New methods and products are not accepted, so the system does not grow.